infinum/eightshift-docs/website/forms/javascript/state/how-to-use.md

 window.esForms
 ```

-or you can use our events that also contains all the state in the time of the event.
+or you can use built-in events which also contain all the state in the time of the event.

 :::caution
 It's important to be careful when using a state outside of the `esFormsJsFormLoaded` event, as it may not be ready at the time of use.
 To ensure that the state is available, calling your JavaScript after the `domReady` event and with the `esFormsJsFormLoaded` event is necessary.